-The Heads of Quality (FE and HE) are responsible for ensuring the Academic Misconduct policy and procedures are effectively implemented and monitored in both Further and Higher Education
+The Heads of Quality Assurance and Enhancement is responsible for ensuring the Academic Misconduct policy and procedures are effectively implemented and monitored in both Further and Higher Education respectively.
+The Heads of School are responsible for implementing and monitoring the policy.